Techgrounds-Cloud-9/cloud-9-karimtouzani24/03_Cloud_1/AWS_06_EC2.md

 https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html

 ### Overcome challenges
 launching the instance was easy.
-Just followed the steps to fill in the requirements.
+Just followed the steps to fill in the requirements and connected with the instance connect option.
 To terminate the instance I had to search how to disable the termination protection.
+This is done withn the instance settings.

 ### Results
 ![ec2 instance created](https://github.com/Techgrounds-Cloud-9/cloud-9-karimtouzani24/blob/75710020ecafe283afa203a47288555ef39b7ce4/00_includes/AWS/EC2/ec2e1a.png)